By Lisa Baba

-Greetings from the Painting Like the Greats class!
+Thanks for visiting the Painting Like the Greats Art Gallery!
 As of this week, we are halfway through the semester.
 We began with a whirlwind tour of the art periods, from that of the cave dwellers to the art movements of today.
 After acquainting ourselves with the overall flow of art throughout history, we started studying individual artists, their lives, and their art, with the purpose of experimenting with their techniques in our own art.
 Throughout this blog post you'll see some of the artwork the students have produced.

 As we explored each artist, we learned a little about his life, including, in appropriate cases, his giftedness.
 Think of the multipotentiality of daVinci, who was not only an artist but also a scientist, inventor, engineer, musician, and writer, among even more talents.
 Or consider Michelangelo, who wasn't much interested in school, but was a perfectionist who studied cadavers so he could paint human musculature just right.